zhiwenh/delib/README.md

 <a name="Ethereum+execAt+estimate"></a>
 #### delib.eth.execAt(contractName, contractAddress).estimate ⇒ <code>Promise</code> ⇒ <code>number</code>
-Calls a deployed contract at a specified address and methods called on the returned contract will return a estimated gas usage value.
+Calls a deployed contract at a specified address and methods called on the contract will return the estimated gas usage.

-**Returns**: <code>Contract</code> - Contract object that you can call methods with.
+**Returns**: <code>Contract</code> - Contract object that you can estimate the gas usage of methods with.

 | Param | Type | Description |
 | --- | --- | --- |